-- The curriculum matrix purpose = the strongest teaching/learning touchpoints (via specific course content) for each competency and dimension. - The assessment plan purpose = the two (2) or more measures used to assess competencybased student learning outcomes. - Required courses, or content all students are receiving, should be included in the matrix. - Not every course must appear on the matrix, only required courses with content strongly exemplifying each competency/dimension required for all students. - o Elective courses are not included on the matrix. - It is helpful to feature a spread of required courses from across the generalist curriculum. - In the matrix, include a brief description of the course content, explaining what the specific content entails rather than only listing the content title. - Competencies 6-9 should be delineated by systems levels (e.g., individuals, families, groups, organizations, and communities). - A program may choose to add one (1) or more competencies unique to the program's context.
-If the program elects to add additional competencies, they should be included in the matrix. - All four (4) dimensions should be mapped to each competency, including any competencies added by the program. - Include page numbers in matrix, referring readers to Volume 2 (syllabi), and continuously paginate Volume 2 so that COA readers may easily crosscheck the specific course content with the syllabi. - Title the specific course content consistently between the matrix and syllabi. - Use labels to clearly address each component of the compliance statement within the matrix. - Each program option should be explicitly addressed in response to each standard.
+To rexample, field seminar content may be required, specific, and consistent for all students. - However, field education courses / settingbased placements may not feature required, specific, and consistent content for all students because learning opportunities typically differ across settings. - Programs should only include field education course content on the matrix that is the same for all students regardless of field setting / sitespecific learning tasks / opportunities. - The curriculum matrix is not intended to serve as a comprehensive curricular map.
+Instead, it should include the strongest / best examples of competencybased learning in the curriculum.
+Not every instance of competency-based learning in the curriculum. - Matrix content should complete the question: "The program is confident that we are preparing competent social work practitioners because they learn (dimension/s) of competency #(s) via (specific course content) in (class # and title)." - For example, "The program is confident that we are preparing competent social work practitioners because they learn values and cognitive/effective processes of competency #1 & #2 via a Reflection Paper on Intersectionality, Identities, and Your Social Work Goals in SW 305: Social Work Practice in a Diverse & Global Society." - In the matrix, include a brief description of the course content, explaining what the specific content entails rather than only listing the content title. - Competencies 6-9 should be delineated by systems levels (e.g., individuals, families, groups, organizations, and communities). - Multiple systems levels may be connected to a single piece of course content, as long as the course content and description clearly links to the competency, dimensions, and systems levels identified.
+All systems levels must be represented at least once per competency.
+A program may choose to add one (1) or more competencies unique to the program's context.
+If the program elects to add additional competencies, they should be included in the matrix.
+All four (4) dimensions should be mapped to each competency, including any competencies added by the program.
+Include page numbers in matrix, referring readers to Volume 2 (syllabi), and continuously paginate Volume 2 so that COA readers may easily crosscheck the specific course content with the syllabi.
+Title the specific course content consistently between the matrix and syllabi.
+If the curriculum matrix is cited by the COA, the program will be asked to resubmit the syllabi.
+Use labels to clearly address each component of the compliance statement within the matrix.
+Each program option should be explicitly addressed in response to each standard.